Chapter L1: Hardship

 L1163 Balance written-off

-Where the earnings of
+Where the earnings of1. single claimant's or

 2. the combined joint claimants'